Jokhl/Drone-Project-Master-2024-2025/README.md

     <h3>💧 Setup & Usage Guide</h3>
     <h4>Anchor Calibration</h4>
     <ol>
-        <li>Connect two ESP32-UWB-DW1000 modules to a computer using the micro-USB port on the board.
+        <li>Connect two ESP32-UWB-DW1000 modules to a computer using the micro-b port on the board.
 Also, connect another ESP32-UWB-DW1000 module as the transmitter.</li>
         <li>Flashing the Firmware:
             <ul>
                 <li>Upload "Antenna-Calibration.ino" to the ESP32-UWB-DW1000 that will act as an anchor.
 Adjust the target distance in the line <code>float this_anchor_target_distance = 1</code> as you place the compenents physicaly.
 Record the plotted delay value on the serial monitor for later use.</li>